AqwamCreates/DataPredict/docs/API/Models/KNearestNeighboursClassifier.md

 * predictedlabelVector: A vector tcontaining predicted labels generated from the model.

-* valueVector: A vector that contains the values of predicted labels.

 -OR-

 * predictedMatrix: A matrix containing all distances between stored and given data points.